Tips for library research

 - You can click on the Scholarly/Peer-reviewed journals checkbox in most of the databases above to ensure that the citations you choose are acceptable scholarly/academic articles.
 See also Evaluating Sources.

 - Use the Findit@Concordia button within the databases to try and access the text of the articles.
 See also ACCESSING the texts.

 If you have found an interesting citation that is not very recent, use the "Cited by" link available in many databases (especially in Google Scholar) to find similar and more recent articles**

 for general guidelines on how to write a literature review, including an example of one published in a sociology journal.

-**NOTE: YOUR ASSIGNMENT GUIDELINES TAKE PRECEDENCE OVER ANY GENERAL INFO GUIDES SUCH AS THIS ONE.
+**NOTE: YOUR PROFESSOR'S INSTRUCTIONS TAKE PRECEDENCE OVER ANY GENERAL INFO GUIDES OR LIT REVEIW EXAMPLES AS ABOVE.